Meru Accounting

 If a lawyer uses the wrong accounting method (like cash vs. accrual), they might not see the real picture of their firm’s finances.

-Choosing the right method is part of understanding the basics of accounting for lawyers.
+Choosing the right method is only possible after understanding the basics of accounting for lawyers.

 4. Skipping Financial Statements